 New and revised forms are available on the Judicial Council website at: https://www.courts.ca.gov/forms.htm?query=eviction

 UD-101 Plaintiff’s Mandatory Cover Sheet and Supplemental Allegations—Unlawful Detainer

 UD-104 Cover Sheet for Declaration of COVID-19-Related Financial Distress

 Answer – Unlawful Detainer (form UD-105) has been revised to include new dates and additional defenses and objections for tenants.

 Verification by Landlord Regarding Rental Assistance (form UD-120) is a new mandatory form that must be filed by plaintiff with any request for default judgment in an unlawful detainer action seeking possession of residential property based on nonpayment of rent or other financial obligations under a lease.

 How will I appear for the court hearing?

 Appearances for all civil matters including civil harassment restraining orders, elder abuse restraining orders, unlawful detainer hearings and all other civil matters are being held remotely via Zoom.
 Please review the Virtual Appearance Guide for additional information.
-There is a Zoom kiosk available for use at the Sonoma County Public Library for use by persons over the age of 65 who have filed an application for a restraining order.
+There is a Zoom kiosk available for use at the Sonoma County Law Library for use by persons over the age of 65 who have filed an application for a restraining order.
 If you are over 65 and have filed an application for a restraining order, you may contact our Self-Help Center at (707) 521-6534, to learn more and set an appointment to use the kiosk for your hearing